 The field of sustainable investments has developed strongly.
 Climate change has become the focus of public attention.
 It is still challenging for many investors to gain a holistic understanding of the various aspects of an investment's sustainability performance.
-We expect an increased demand for more differentiated sustainability ratings.

 That is why we have developed the Swisscanto Sustainability Rating, which, in addition to assessing the classic ESG criteria, aims to take into account additional aspects and deliberately set itself apart from conventional ESG ratings.
-Our sustainability rating is flexible enough and is intended to ensure high informative value across different asset classes and types.
+Our sustainability rating is flexible enough and should be able to ensure high informative value across different asset classes and types.
 In order to take their particularities into account, we use tailored data sets for each asset class.